open-trackers/.github/profile/README.md

-# Open Trackers

-This project presently consists of applications and their dependent
+The _Open Trackers_ project presently consists of two applications and their dependent packages:
-packages:

 * [_Gym Routine Tracker_](https://open-trackers.github.io/grt/)
   - a minimalist gym workout tracker
 * [_Daily Calorie Tracker_](https://open-trackers.github.io/dct/)
   - a minimalist calorie tracker

-(Both available as free downloads for the Apple Watch, iPhone, and iPad.)
+(Both available on the App Store as free downloads for the Apple Watch, iPhone, and iPad.)

 ## Features